Aging Faithfully Conference

 - How can my faith remain vibrant and strong?

 - How can I help others who find themselves in this stage of life?

 Join us as we bring together some of the best voices across religious traditions to discuss how spirituality and well-being are different in the second half of life and how that can be celebrated in daily living.
 Whether you are an older adult, you work or care for an older adult, or you are simply interested in the topic, we invite you to take part in this day of reflection and discussion featuring author Kathleen Norris.
 We invite guests of all faiths.

-The Aging Faithfully Conference is sponsored by Augustana College, The South Dakota Synod of the Evangelical Lutheran Church in America, The Evangelical Lutheran Good Samaritan Society and Thrivent Financial for Lutherans.
+The Aging Faithfully Conference is a partnership of Augustana College, The South Dakota Synod of the Evangelical Lutheran Church in America, The Evangelical Lutheran Good Samaritan Society and is sponsored by Thrivent Financial for Lutherans.

 8-9 a.m.: Registration

 9-10 a.m.: Aging: Ideal and Real, keynote by Kathleen Norris